dmccan/yada-wiki/readme.txt

 The user JulianSMoore has been very helpful in suggesting improvements and reviewing changes.

 == Changelog ==

+= 2.6.3 =
+* Fixed TOC category output for shortcode and widget.

+= 2.6.2 =
+* Updated widget constructor so as to remove PHP 7 deprecation warning.

 = 2.6.1 =
 * Fixed post status filter so all posts show as they should.